 The usual tactics aren’t much of a safeguard, but do them anyway – handwashing, vitamins, flu shots, hand sanitizer (for parents), and making sure to label all the items that go to daycare with them.
 Colds are going to happen, but do what you can to minimize the transmission to protect others.
 Plus, there is some really nasty stuff out there that you can avoid with good habits.

-You’re going to have days where you kid can’t go to daycare or school.
+You’re going to have days where your kid can’t go to daycare or school.
 And that might mean you can’t go to work, or you have to call in the reinforcements.
-It’s always good to have a back up plan ready – do you have a grandparent or sitter than can be ‘on call’?
-Do you have any flexibility at work where you can shift hours, work from home or take time off when you need to?
+It’s always good to have a backup plan ready – do you have a grandparent or sitter who can be ‘on-call’?
+Do you have any flexibility at work where you can shift hours, work from home, or take time off when needed?
 Can you and your partner take turns with a sick child?
-Have these conversations in advance so your plan is in place when you’re covered in vomit, going on no sleep and have a crying child in your arms.
+Have these conversations in advance so your plan is in place when you’re covered in vomit, going on no sleep, and have a crying child in your arms.
 Yes, us parents have to sacrifice vacation time and pay sitters when we already pay for daycare.
 Yes, it’s unfair, and yes we will get through it.

 No one said that being a parent is easy, but I was not prepared for the extreme juggling act that came along with my sweet and precious bundle of germs.
 Like everything in parenthood, this too is a phase.